-DMU will contribute to the telematics arts initiative focusing on hacking, as a particularly appropriate means of telematic performance.
-Many sounds from hacked instruments have unique characteristics and behaviours and do not operate in the same manner as traditional instruments.
+De Montfort University (DMU) & Onassis Stegi will contribute to the telematics arts initiative focusing on hacking, as a particularly appropriate means of telematic performance.
+Many sounds from hacked instruments have unique characteristics and behaviors and do not operate in the same manner as traditional instruments.
 Such issues as latency in networked performance will not be seen as a detriment, but instead as part of the material nature of the Net that offers unique possibilities for making music together.

-DMU will work with hackers, cyber security experts and artists facilitating international collaborative works and coordinate a number of telematics events and expositions which can be seen as a live stream or later on a YouTube channel.
+Both partners will work with hackers, cybersecurity experts and artists facilitating international collaborative works and coordinate a number of telematics events and expositions which can be seen as a live stream or later on a YouTube channel.
 The basic concept here is to legally hack internet routers so that they are able to sonify the movement of data across the Internet.
 International partners in New Zealand, China and throughout Europe will work on this project alongside the other Interfaces partners such as OCC in Greece.

 What is Telematic Hacking?

 A group of leading artists exploring the materiality of the Net meet in a telematic room.
 Over a series of meetings a new work emerges.
 Tools and hardware hacks to sound the network will be investigated.
 The devising will be ‘televised’ online and the telepresent audience will be invited to make their own ‘instrument’ for performance.
 The telematic meetings will coalesce in exposition events at a set time and physical location.